 Deb has been a veterinary receptionist for over 20 years.
 Her first front desk job was right here at All Cats in 1995 and she rejoined the “team” in 2012.
 If you ask her, she’ll be the first to tell you, she loves what she does.

 Deb and her husband of 45 years share their home with 2 crazy dogs and 7 cats (several of those, of course, were adopted from All Cats Hospital).
 It can be a dangerous place to work for a lover of the feline species.

 In her spare time Deb enjoys reading, gardening, movies and finding new exciting restaurants for leisurely weekend lunches with friends.

-Julie Blaskovich, Assistant
+Julie Blaskovich, Hospital Assistant

 Julie is originally from Chicago but moved to St. Petersburg in 2009.
 She has been working in Animal Hospitals for about 15 years filling various positions.
 Julie and her husband Scott have 2 teenagers, 5 dogs and a new kitten that they adopted from All Cats Hospital.
 Julie enjoys riding her horse, running and yard work!

-Vicki Lance, Administrative Assistant
+Vicki Lance, Office Manager